Expense

 Expense is a term also used in sociology, in which a particular fortune or price is sacrificed voluntarily or involuntarily by something or someone to something or somebody else, often in the context that the latter is taking advantage of the former.

 Bookkeeping for expenses

 In double-entry bookkeeping, expenses are recorded as a debit to an expense account (an income statement account) and a credit to either an asset account or a liability account, which are balance sheet accounts.
 An expense decreases assets or increases liabilities.
-Typical business expenses include salaries, utilities, depreciation of capital assets, and interest expense for loans.
+Typical business expenses include salaries, utilities, depreciation of capital assets, supplies expense, and interest expense for loans.
 The purchase of a capital asset such as a building or equipment is not an expense.

 Cash flow

 In a cash flow statement (flow of funds statement), expenditures are divided into three categories: